 By Fanis Grammenos and Tom Kerwin

 The twentieth century is not the only time in city evolution at which traffic accidents became a concern.
 Around the end of nineteenth century, when all in-city transportation was hoof and foot-dependent, accidents in cities were common.
+However, with the different reasons why car accidents happen becoming more and more frequent, those who find themselves caught in one might want to seek help from someone similar to this Schertz car accident lawyer who might be able to help with their case and getting any compensation for hospital bills and other financial needs.

 In New York, for example, 200 persons died in accidents in the year 1900, which, when transposed, means a 75 percent higher per capita rate than today.
 In Chicago the rate per horse-drawn vehicle in 1916 would be almost seven times the per auto rate in 1997.